My interview with the multi-talented Lauren Pressley, author of So You Want to be a Librarian

 Lauren: For those interested in higher ed, I’d always recommend The Chronicle, Inside Higher Ed, and reading from EDUCAUSE.
 I also regularly read ACRLog for a more library-centric perspective.
 As for the field, I follow a lot of ALA publications, as well as In The Library With A Lead Pipe and Hack Library School.
 And I still use an RSS reader for a large number of personal, library focused blogs, and follow a lot of people on Twitter and in Facebook.

-Lauren Pressley is the Head of Instruction and an Associate Librarian at the Z. Smith Reynolds Library at Wake Forest University.
-In this role, Lauren collaboratively manages the library’s instruction program, plans and manages professional development for librarians who teach, administers the LIB100/200 program, represents library instruction to various audiences, and serves as library representative on teaching-related committees including the Teaching and Learning Center advisory board.
+Lauren Pressley is the Associate Director for Learning & Outreach at Virginia Tech, a new position for her.
+Previously she was the Head of Instruction and an Associate Librarian at the Z. Smith Reynolds Library at Wake Forest University.
+In this role, Lauren collaboratively managed the library’s instruction program, planned and managed professional development for librarians who teach, administers the LIB100/200 program, represented library instruction to various audiences, and serveed as library representative on teaching-related committees including the Teaching and Learning Center advisory board.

 Lauren’s professional interests include strategic thinking, advocacy, the library’s role in the teaching and research missions of the university, and mentoring new and emerging professionals in the field.
 She particularly likes helping people think about the changing information landscape and what it means for them as consumers and producers of information.